Skip to content

 1. Go to your domain > Security > WAF and select the Custom rules tab.

-• Action: Managed Challenge
+• Choose action: Managed Challenge

 For a more comprehensive example of a baseline protection against malicious bots, refer to Challenge bad bots.